IamGianluca/blog-old/_posts/2021-05-28-how-to-start-career-in-data-science.md

 If you are not sure if Data Science is really something you love, take a semester to complete an excellent online course like [fast.ai](https://www.fast.ai/) and work on one or two [Kaggle](https://www.kaggle.com/) competitions.
 This should give you first-hand experience of what the job is all about, although not a complete one.

 fast.ai's ["Practical Deep Learning for Coders"](https://course.fast.ai/) and ["Deep Learning from the Foundations"](https://course19.fast.ai/part2) are excellent courses.
-They have a strong emphasis on the practical aspect and teach you good practice in building knowledge and being effective.
+They strongly emphasize the practical aspect and teach you good practice in building knowledge and being effective.

 ![]({{ site.baseurl }}/images/fastai_logo.png "Fig 1: fast.ai is a non-profit research group focused on deep learning and artificial intelligence.")